88-Pallav/git-repo/README.md

 # Header

 To add a file locally created to git: git init          // This initialises the empty git repository but to push this live
                      you need to create an empty repository on github

-To add this we use remote command: git remote add orgin "github_https/ssh_link"    // This is done so that we can push changes to origin
+To add this we use remote command: git remote add origin "github_https/ssh_link"    // This is done so that we can push changes to origin
                                                    (It would not recognize origin otherwise)

 To check if all is ok run:
 git remote -v       // This shows any remote directories connected to this repo
-                       (Now we can freely use git pusg origin master/main)
+                       (Now we can freely use git push origin master/main)

-To check the status/track of all the files created adn deleted in a repo: git status
+To check the status/track of all the files created and deleted in a repo: git status

 So track a file we can do: